Shef-AIRE/StoicIML/README.md

 # Classifying the Stoichiometry of Virus-like Particles with Interpretable Machine Learning

 ## Introduction
-This repository contains the scikit-learn implementation of the pipeline, as shown below.
+This repository contains the scikit-learn implementation of the **StoicIML** pipeline, as shown below. **StoicIML** is an an interpretable, data-driven pipeline that leverages linear machine learning models to classify protein stoichiometry in virus-like particle assembly.
 ## Pipeline
 ![VLP-workflow](image/VLP-workflow-7.png)